Strangeness Neutrality and QCD Thermodynamics: Results

 where we added the $U_\text{glue}$ for convenience.
 Since it does not depend on the RG scale $k$, it is irrelevant whether we add it to the initial or to the final potential.
 Since it also carries no dependence on the meson fields, it only contributes to the pressure and leaves the initial meson $n$-point functions unaffected.
 The initial meson potential is

 It is sufficient to take only relevant and marginal operators into account at the initial scale since meson fluctuations are small at high energies and irrelevant operators are dimensionally suppressed in addition.
 Note that irrelevant operators are generated by the RG flow at smaller scales and are quantitatively and qualitatively relevant \cite{Pawlowski:2014zaa}.
 Our initial values are listed in \Tab{tab:ini}.
 The last two parameters are free parameters of the Polyakov loop potential and are discussed in \App{app:poloop}.
+In general, these initial parameters have uncertainties related to the uncertainties in the masses and decay constants we use to fix them.
+However, these uncertainties are irrelevant within the scope of the present work and are therefore neglected.

 The total contribution to the initial conditions for mesonic $n$-point functions can be expanded as:

 and as a consequence of the discussion above the expansion coefficients are

 Following \Eq{eq:inittu} only the renormalizable initial parameters of the chirally symmetric part of the effective potential, $\lambda_{10,\Lambda},\,\lambda_{20,\Lambda},\,\lambda_{01,\Lambda}$, are nonzero.
 However, due to the meson background field dependence of $\Delta\Gamma_\Lambda$, these and higher order initial couplings receive medium- and gluon background dependent corrections.
 As the explicit symmetry breaking parameters $j_l$, $j_s$ and $c_A$ do not run within the present approximation, they are unaffected.
 We discuss viable simplifications of these complicated initial conditions in \App{app:fdi}.